Ingram Independent School District: History

 In Fall of 2019, it was announced that Ingram ISD achieved a well-deserved "A" report card ranking with an overall accountability grade of a 90 (as reported by the Texas Education Agency).

 School Board

-Mission Statement: The purpose of Ingram ISD is to ensure an environment that provides for rigorous learning and support; where each student masters the curriculum at every level, is continually inspired to ascend to the highest levels of good character, and thoughtfully and diligently prepares for a successful life after high school.

 The Ingram ISD Board of Trustees consists of seven members elected by the public to serve overlapping three-year terms.
 Elections are held annually in May.
 Candidates do not represent specific geographical areas.
 Each represents Ingram ISD as a whole.
 Following the annual election, the Board elects officers (president, vice president and secretary) to serve one-year terms.